Pradeep Sangwan

 Pradeep Sangwan (born 5 November 1990) is an Indian cricketer, who represents Delhi in first-class cricket.
+He completed his schooling at Ravindra Public School in Delhi.

 Career

 Sangwan is a left-arm medium pace bowler.
-He is quite handy with the bat as well.
-In Twenty20s he has achieved an average of 11.13 and a top score of 29 not out in 41 innings.

-Under 15

-Coached by AN Sharma, Sangwan was a member of the Delhi U-15 Team in 2005.
-He took 31 wickets in 6 matches and also scored 63 in a partnership of 150 for the last wicket in the final in Kolkata.
+Coached by AN Sharma, Sangwan was a member of the Delhi under-15 team that won the Polly Umrigar Trophy in 2005.
+He took 27 wickets in six matches and also scored 62 in a partnership of 125 for the last wicket in the quarter-final.